-In light of the program’s success in Mrs. Waggoner’s class, other Elementary teachers have implemented My Classroom Economy into their teaching, tailoring the program to be grade-appropriate.
+In light of the program’s success in 6th grade, teachers at other Elementary levels have implemented My Classroom Economy into their classrooms, tailoring the program to be grade-appropriate.

 “Implementing innovative, supplemental programs like My Classroom Economy takes a lot of time and effort,” said Head of School, Mr. Streelman.
 “It’s doing things like this — going that extra mile — that makes SVC teachers so remarkable.
 They are wholly committed to making their students’ learning experience the best it can possibly be.”